Why Your Brain Decides Something Is Beautiful Before You Do

 Everyone knows Starry Night.
 You've seen it on tote bags, phone cases, exhibition posters, dorm room walls.
 You might not remember where you first encountered it, but your brain recognizes it instantly.

 This is the mere exposure effect working at cultural scale.
-Cutting's research (2003, 2006) showed that the paintings we consider "great" Impressionist masterpieces are disproportionately the ones that were publicly available when the canon was being defined — not necessarily the "best" ones.
+Cutting (2003) showed that the paintings we consider "great" Impressionist masterpieces are disproportionately the ones that were publicly available when the canon was being defined — not necessarily the "best" ones.
 Mere exposure can perpetuate and amplify a preference, even if it didn't create the original one.

 The Lego set rides on this accumulated familiarity.
 You don't need to evaluate it from scratch.
 Your brain already likes the source material.
 The Lego version almost gets waved through the gate without having to prove itself.